ssatuk/certbot-dns/README.md

           access_key: your_token     # token for digitalocean, file name for google
           scheduled: yes             # add entry to cron to refresh the certificates?
           domains:
-            - 'example.com'          # add any number domains to certificate
+            - 'example.com'          # add any number of domains to certificate
             - '*.example.com'        # also you can add wildcards
   roles:
     - dmitryromanenko.certbot_dns